WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 Once you have your source and target storage configured, you're ready to [migrate data](./create-migration.md).
 If you want migrate data to a different path on your target filesystem, [create path mappings](./create-path-mappings.md) first.

-If you want to exclude specific file sizes or file names from your data migrations, [define exclusions](./configure-exclusions.md) as well.
+If you want to exclude specific file sizes or file names from your data migrations, [define exclusions](./configure-exclusions.md).